 Make some backyard art do double-duty by adding hooks for your grilling tools.
 You can grab a piece of wood, put your artistic talents to work with a swirly Grillin’ n’ Chillin’ design and attach hooks for a designated space to keep your spatulas, tongs, mitts and more.
 Want the sign but not the work?
 There are plenty of handcrafted options for purchase on Etsy.
 Check out these 40 outdoor woodworking projects for beginners.

 This fold-down Murphy bed-style cabinet is oh, so creative.
 Paint it a pretty color and write a creative grill saying to use the cabinet as art, too!
 When you want all your grill essentials, fold the sign down and voila!
 In the organizing spirit?
 Take a look at these 10 kitchen cabinet & drawer organizers you can build yourself.

-What’s easier access than storing your grills in an apron that you can sling on at a moment’s notice with everything ready to go?
-A grilling apron and tool set also makes a terrific Father’s Day or Birthday gift.
+What’s easier access than storing your grill tools in an apron that you can sling on at a moment’s notice with everything ready to go?
+A grilling apron and tool set also makes a terrific Father’s Day or birthday gift.
 Love the apron idea for organizing, storing and easy access?
 Check out this Salvaged Nail Apron for all your DIY projects.

 BBQ Tools Holster

 Not interested in wearing a full apron?
 Keep it minimal with a holster you can strap around your waist.
 Lock and load your grilling tools to save time searching for them!
 The holster is much like a tool belt, so learn all about organizing a tool belt to get you off on the right foot!

 Sometimes a simple bar with hooks is all you really need.
 IKEA sells this set and there are baskets that you can add if you want to store items that you can’t hang up.
 If you like the look of baskets for storage, learn how to build a basket stand.